 WordPress.org is free, open-source website and blogging software.
 With WordPress.org, you can freely install themes and plugins, run advertisements, edit the database and even modify the PHP source code.
 WordPress.org is the home of this software.
 Anyone can download the software for free but it must be installed on a web server before it will work.
 Web servers that can support WordPress are generally not free.
 Hosting your own WordPress software can be fun and rewarding; but it also places full responsibility on the blogger.
 If you mismanage your web server, you can lose your entire blog.
 314media provides WordPress hosting, WordPress support, and WP backup plans as well as custom plugin and theme design and development.
 Contact us for more information about our services or to get started using WordPress.org today.

 WordPress.com is different.
 You do not have to download software, pay for hosting or manage a web server.
 When you sign up for a WordPress.com blog, you will get a URL like “andy.wordpress.com” or you can map a domain so your blog is available at “example.com” without the “.wordpress.com” portion.
 You do not control the software or the database; FTP and shell access are not included.
-WordPress.com is based on a multi-user version of the WordPress software which does not permit uploading of PHP themes or plugins (although many popular plugins are built into WordPress.com ).
-Popular javascript embeds such as YouTube are supported, but for security reasons some of the lesser known embed codes will be stripped out.
+WordPress.com is based on a multi-user version of the WordPress software which does not permit uploading of PHP themes or plugins (although many popular plugins are built into WordPress.com).
+Popular JavaScript embeds such as YouTube are supported, but for security reasons some of the lesser known embed codes will be stripped out.
 CSS is also restricted by default for security reasons, but you can purchase a paid upgrade to gain the ability for full CSS editing.
 What you can do on WordPress.com is blog for free.

-For no charge, WordPress.com provides web hosting, unlimited database storage with redundancy and backups, automatic software upgrades, community support forums, multi-lingual administration and themes, real-time traffic stats, comment tracking, blog and post rankings and other features not available anywhere else.
+Also free of charge, WordPress.com provides web hosting, unlimited database storage with redundancy and backups, automatic software upgrades, community support forums, multi-lingual administration and themes, real-time traffic stats, comment tracking, blog and post rankings and other features not available anywhere else.

 WordPress.com is a commercial enterprise owned by Automattic, the company started by the founding developer of WordPress and staffed by full-time developers, designers and support agents.
 It runs almost the same code as the WordPress.org release; but I’m sure they have a few custom plugins that keep things under control over there.